treeman/jonashietala/drafts/i_wrote_my_own_keyboard_layout_was_it_worth_it.markdown

 - **I still want to use QWERTY on a regular keyboard**

-  If you just use it regularly you'll be fine.
+  If you continue using it regularly you'll be fine.
   I can still type faster with QWERTY on my laptop than with my own layout on my ergonomical keyboard.

 - **How long does it take to learn a new layout?**